 A chandelier adds ambiance, style and of course, general lighting to a room, but selecting the right chandelier can be tricky.
 A small chandelier can easily get lost in a large space and fail to deliver a strong design element, while a large chandelier can overwhelm a small space.
 The right chandelier is proportional to the height and width of the room.

-First, determine the width of the chandelier using the following steps:
+First, determine the diameter (width) of the chandelier using the following steps:

 - Measure the length and the width of the room